Haskeeb265/obsidian-vault/1 - Rough Notes/Offensive Security Intro (TryHackMe).md

 This is the command that is used to execute GoBuster:
 	gobuster -u http://fakebank.thm -w wordlist.txt dir

-- -u indicates the website that we wants to run GoBuster on
+- **-u** indicates the website that we wants to run GoBuster on
-- -w
+- **-w** is used to point to the file in which you have the words which you want to use in your bruteforce attack.
+- **dir** refers to the mode of Gobuster.
+In the above command we'll be brute forcing directories and files

 #### References